ServiceStackApps/mono-docker-config/README.md

 Login to your virtual machine using ssh or putty.

+##Install Docker

 To install docker you need to run following command:

     curl -fsSL https://get.docker.com/ | sh

+##Run Docker

-Place your application into `/var/www/hello-app` and then run docker container
+Place your application into `/var/www/hello-app` and then run docker image

     sudo docker run -d -p 80:80 \
          -e USERSITE=www.yourdomain.com \